bjornlinder/spree_custom_styles/README.md

 Why 'Custom Styles'?
 Avoid potential name conflicts & differentiate from 'Style' in the application assets context.

 Some additional coding would be needed to integrate with physical inventory.

 ## Install

 The extension contains a rails generator that will add the necessary migrations and give you the option to run the migrations, or run them later, perhaps after installing other extensions.
 Once you have bundled the extension, run the install generator and its ready to use.

       <!-- rails generate spree_custom_styles:install -->

       bundle exec rake railties:install:migrations
       bundle exec rake db:migrate

+For working with and testing the gem itself, ensure phantomjs is installed:
+`brew cask install phantomjs`
+`brew install graphicsmagick`

-## Store coming soon!
+## Store

-See the extension in practice... also plan to add frontend views with custom styles to the gem.
+See the extension in practice here: https://earthenartrocks.herokuapp.com/

+Also plan to add frontend views with custom styles to the gem.